 They get a chance to take on the persona of your company and write from that perspective, giving them valuable experience and tying them deeply to your brand.

 This is an internal benefit, which isn’t to be taken lightly, but the other items even more directly affect the bottom line.

-Google and other search engines care about how frequently you update your website blog, so your site ranks higher if it is regularly updated.
-In general, having more content optimised for a wider variety of keywords will also help your site pop up organically on more search engine results pages.
+Google and other search engines care about how frequently you update your website blog.
+It shows your site is kept up-to-date, so your site can rank better if it’s regularly updated.
+In general, having more content optimised for a wider variety of keywords, will also help your site pop up organically on more search engine results pages.

 Whatever you learn, work to replicate that success for the next 20 posts and beyond.
 Re-evaluate periodically and see if there’s even a way to pass this trend analysis on to your product development team.

 Blogs with comment sections offer a valuable opportunity for your team to see what your customers are thinking about.
 They also let customers interact with, and feel more connected to your brand.

 As long as the comments section is positive and constructive, you’ll find that the kinds of users who comment, are also more likely to click around and get to know your company.